Innerwait/ma-kiszke/README.md

 <br>What I think is important against what IS, if/how important.
 To what end?
 Tried here to learn hereabouts and one day use this place as it's meant to.
 Understand why everything is made here.
 I gess it's suitable for building.
 Find out how.
 Write HTML tags: this is the only practical skill that I have<br>
 <b>Forms:</b><br>
 <a href="https://schema.org/">Schema</a><br>
-Seen as the ultimete dictionary, reference, working draft.<br>
+Seen as the ultimete dictionary, reference, working draft that aims to<br>
 <ul><li>defines what is</li>
 <li>describe how is</li>
 <li>put it into a structure</li>